fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
-FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.
+FullEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.

 The error *...
 Login Rate Limit Hit ...* means that there were too many login attempts with an incorrect password.
 Please double check your password or authenticate the account again with the quick setup wizard (OAuth only).